 Applied Movement Science

-The Applied Movement Science major is designed to prepare students for positions as physical education teachers at the elementary, middle, and secondary school levels.
+The Applied Movement Science major prepares students for positions as physical education teachers at the elementary, middle, and high school levels.
 Nationally, the programs that prepare physical education teachers are known by the acronym PETE: Physical Education Teacher Education.
 This all-level teacher certification program consists of 127 hours of course-work and fieldwork.
 It allows students to explore developmental issues of children and adolescents, learning theory, teaching methods, and incorporates a substantial component of field experience in the public schools.
 To increase marketability, many graduates of this program will also pursue coaching opportunities as well as certifications in other teaching fields.

 For more information, visit the Physical Education Teacher Education (PETE) website.

-In order to enter their Professional Development Sequence (PDS), students must complete all prerequisite courses listed on the four-year guide below with a grade of "C" or better in each course and have a 2.5 overall UT GPA.
-Students in this program are also required to participate in the Laptop Initiative For Future Educators Program (LIFE) and therefore, must have an approved Macintosh Laptop prior to entering the EDC 370E: Teaching Elementary Physical Education course.
+In order to enter the Professional Development Sequence (PDS), students must complete all prerequisite courses listed on the four-year guide below and must have a 2.5 GPA in Kinesiology coursework and a 2.5 overall UT GPA.
+Students in this program are also required to participate in UTcreate: Using Technology and Collaborate Resources to Amplify Teacher Education and therefore, must have a laptop computer to use in their course work prior to entering the EDC 370E: Teaching Elementary Physical Education course.
 This course is taken during the spring semester prior to entering the PDS, typically during a student's second year in the major.
-The Physical Education Teacher Education program has an undergraduate major, Applied Movement Science, and a graduate program in the Department of Curriculum and Instruction.

 Degree plans and Four-Year Guides: